preraulab/Apnea_dynamics_toolbox/README.md

   - Sp: [ord x 9] double, cardinal spline matrix
   - isis: [, x 1] double, inter-event-intervals in seconds

-The function [build_design_mx](https://github.com/preraulab/Apnea_dynamics_toolbox/blob/master/Helper_functions/build_design_mx.m) is provided to reformat the saved data so they are be used to build design matrix and response for model fitting.
+The function [build_design_mx](https://github.com/preraulab/Apnea_dynamics_toolbox/blob/master/Helper_functions/build_design_mx.m) is provided to reformat the saved data so they are used to build design matrix and response for model fitting.

 Usage:
 ```